History of the Puritans in North America: Education

 According to historian Bruce C. Daniels, the Puritans were "[o]ne of the most literate groups in the early modern world", with about 60 percent of New England able to read.
 At a time when the literacy rate in England was less than 30 percent, the Puritan leaders of colonial New England believed children should be educated for both religious and civil reasons, and they worked to achieve universal literacy.
 In 1642, Massachusetts required heads of households to teach their wives, children, and servants basic reading and writing so that they could read the Bible and understand colonial laws.
 In 1647, the government required all towns with 50 or more households to hire a teacher and towns of 100 or more households to hire a grammar school instructor to prepare promising boys for college.
 Boys interested in the ministry were often sent to colleges such as Harvard (founded in 1636) or Yale (founded in 1707).

 The Puritans anticipated the educational theories of John Locke and other Enlightenment thinkers.
 Like Locke's blank slate, Puritans believed that a child's mind was "an empty receptacle, one that had to be infused with the knowledge gained from careful instruction and education."
 The Puritans in the United States were great believers in education.
 They wanted their children to be able to read the Bible themselves, and interpret it themselves, rather than have to have a clergyman tell them what it says and means.
 This then leads to thinking for themselves, which is the basis of democracy.

 The Puritans, almost immediately after arriving in America in 1630, set up schools for their sons.
-They also set up what were called dame schools for their daughters, and in other cases taught their daughters at home how to read.
+They also set up what were called dame schools for their daughters and in other cases taught their daughters at home how to read.
 As a result, Americans were the most literate people in the world.
-By the time of the American Revolution, there were 40 newspapers in the United States (at a time when there were only two cities – New York and Philadelphia – with as many as 20,000 people in them).
+By the time of the American Revolution, there were 40 newspapers in the United States (at a time when there were only two cities—New York and Philadelphia—with as many as 20,000 people in them).

-The Puritans also set up a college (Harvard University) only six years after arriving in the United States.
-By the time of the Revolution, the United States had 10 colleges (when England had only two).
+The Puritans set up a college (Harvard University) only six years after arriving in the United States.
+By the time of the Revolution, the United States had 10 colleges (while England had only two).